Bible verses about animals

 Two things we learn from reading God’s Word is God loves animals and there will be animals in Heaven.
 There are many metaphors regarding animals in the Bible.
 Among some of the animals mentioned are sheep, dogs, lions, deers, doves, eagles, fish, rams, bulls, snakes, rats, pigs, and many more.

 While the Bible doesn’t really speak on our pets in Heaven we learn it could be a possibility that we will one day be with our cats and dogs.
 What really matters is, are you saved?
 Will you be able to find out?
-When you’re done please (clink on this link at the top of the page to make sure you’re saved.)
+When you’re done please (clink on this link to make sure you’re saved.)

 2. Judges 7:5 When Gideon took his warriors down to the water, the LORD told him, “Divide the men into two groups.
 In one group put all those who cup water in their hands and lap it up with their tongues like dogs.
 In the other group put all those who kneel down and drink with their mouths in the stream.”

 3. Proverbs 12:10 A righteous man has regard for the life of his animal, But even the compassion of the wicked is cruel.

 4. Proverbs 27:23 Know the state of your flocks, and put your heart into caring for your herds.

 5. Leviticus 18:21-23 “Do not practice homosexuality, having sex with another man as with a woman.
 It is a detestable sin.
 “A man must not defile himself by having sex with an animal.
 And a woman must not offer herself to a male animal to have intercourse with it.
 This is a perverse act.
 “Do not defile yourselves in any of these ways, for the people I am driving out before you have defiled themselves in all these ways.”